karthikj1/BarcodeLocalizer/README.md

 Compared to ZXing, a popular open source decoding library, the success rate almost doubled for both 1-D and 2-D barcodes.

 See http://karthikj1.github.io/BarcodeLocalizer/ for more details.

+image_dataset.ZIP contains the image files used for testing.